MosheBerman/FilterBar/README.md

 Getting Started:
 ---
 Add `FilterBar.swift` to your project.
+CocoaPods coming soon.

 Using the FilterBar:
 ---